 This integration requires your Surveypal account to have SMS sending enabled.
 Please contact Surveypal helpdesk at helpdesk@surveypal.com if you are interested in using SMS to collect feedback.

-Set default sms invitation message
+Set default SMS invitation message

 - Open your survey and go to Distribute-view, then select "Email invitations"